biowpn/bioweapon/_posts/2023-03-19-round-to-multiple.md

 - `int round_closest(int n, int m)`
   - Return the multiple of `m` that is the closest to `n`

-We'll talk about floating-point variations (e,g., `double round_up(double n, double m)`) later.

 ## Solution

-I tried ChatGPT first, but it is not yet available in my region.
-So let's look at StackOverflow instead (which ChatGPT probably learned from anyway).
+Let's look at some existing solutions.

 ### The StackOverflow Solution 1

 The top answer of [this question](https://stackoverflow.com/questions/3407012/rounding-up-to-the-nearest-multiple-of-a-number) gives two versions.
-We'll look at the simpler one that works for positive `n` only:
+We'll look at the simpler one that works for positive `numToRound` only:

 ```cpp
 int roundUp(int numToRound, int multiple)